-Adam has also advised on a number of “block trade” sales (including advising Caltex on its $270m off-market buy-back by way of a tender offer, as well as on the $4.7bn selldown by Caltex’s former largest shareholder, Chevron and various private equity sponsors on their block trade sales), on capital management transactions, such as off-market buybacks (including Caltex on its $270m off-market buy-back by way of a tender offer) as well as on securities law enforcement matters and equity derivative transactions (both in connection with securities offerings and in pre-bid stake acquisition scenarios on hostile M&A transactions).
+Adam has also advised on a number of “block trade” sales (including advising the major shareholder of GTN Limited on its staged sell down via block trades as well as on the $4.7 billion selldown by Caltex’s former largest shareholder, Chevron and various private equity sponsors on their block trade sales), advising Jacobs, Inc on its various selldown transactions from the stake it acquired in Worley Group as well as on capital management transactions, such as off-market buybacks (including Caltex on its $270 million off-market buy-back by way of a tender offer) as well as on securities law enforcement matters and equity derivative transactions (both in connection with securities offerings and in pre-bid stake acquisition scenarios on hostile M&A transactions).

 Adam’s M&A transactional experience includes advising:

 - ASX-listed companies and other clients undertaking material disposals, including Primary Health Care on its $155 million sale of MedicalDirector to Affinity Equity Partners and the establishment of MedicalDirector’s long-term contractual arrangements with Primary’s retained businesses in relation a new SaaS clinical management product and Ardent Leisure on the sale of the d’Albora Marinas business as well as the $80 million investment by Five V Capital into Automic.